 - Try to avoid tapping savings or claiming Social Security until you retire fully.

-For many people, retirement no longer means stepping away from a full-time career and never working again.
+Retirement no longer needs to mean stepping away from a full-time career and never working again.
 Instead, more workers are transitioning into retirement by first shifting from full-time to part-time work.
-In 2018, 10% of men and 17% of women ages 55 to 61 were working part-time, while 11% of both men and women between 62 and 79 had part-time jobs.1

 Working part-time can be a necessity for some people who haven’t saved enough, who lose their jobs, or face burdens like caring for aging parents.
 Or, a "phased" retirement approach can be by choice.
 Some workers choose to make money from their hobbies or passions and embark on what’s known as an encore career—a second vocation that’s more about pursuing fulfillment and purpose than it is about earning a paycheck.